MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 By default, a canvas app shows data using the tables, or views from the available database objects.
 Retrieving all columns from a table may result in a slow response, especially when using big data types such as NVARCHAR(MAX).

 Transferring large amounts of data to clients take time.
-This transfer also results in more scripting time with large amounts of data in the [JS heap](#handling-the-memory-pressure) at client-side.
+This transfer also results in more scripting time with large amounts of data in the [JS heap](#memory-pressure-at-the-client-side) at the client-side.

 ### Considerations specific to SQL Server on-premises